Setting up your development environment

 gcloud

-and bq
+and

-command-line tools used to access Compute Engine, Cloud Storage,
+tools used to access Compute Engine, Cloud Storage, BigQuery, and other services

-BigQuery, and other services from the command line.
-You can run these
+from the command line.
+You can run these tools interactively or in your

 To install the gcloud CLI, see Installing the gcloud CLI.

-Install the Cloud Client Libraries for Rust in a New Project
+Install the Cloud Client Libraries for Rust in a new project

-The [Cloud Client Libraries for Rust] is the idiomatic way for Rust developers to integrate with Google Cloud services, such as Secret Manager and Workflows.
+The Cloud Client Libraries for Rust is the idiomatic way for Rust developers to integrate with Google Cloud services, such as Secret Manager and Workflows.

 For example, to use the package for an individual API, such as the Secret Manager API, do the following: